GSA-TTS/identity-handbook/_articles/vendor-outage-response-process.md

     - New phone numbers for SMS 2FA will not be verified.
 - Voice
     - New phone numbers for voice 2FA will not be verified

+Once we have received word that the vendor is back up and running, simply re-edit the configuration to delete the vendor status, or explicitly set it to `operational`.

+The user-facing implications of setting each of the vendors to `full_outage` are:

+*** Acuant
+*** Lexis Nexis Instant Verify
+*** Lexis Nexis Phone Finder
+*** Lexis Nexis TrueId